JKells99/JKells99/README.md

 * 🌍  I'm based in Carbonear Newfoundland
 * ✉️  You can contact me at [j\_kelloway@hotmail.com](mailto:j_kelloway@hotmail.com)
-* 🧠  I'm learning Python in my current semester
+* 🧠  My technical skills now include AWS,HTML,CSS,Javascript,Python, I also dabble in React and have a basic understanding of R!
 * ⚡ I'm a huge nerd

 ### Skills